- やさしい日本語

 There are related organizations for Specified Skills and technical training, and this is also an area where confusion can easily occur.

-A registered support organization is a support organization under Specified Skills System.
+A registered support organization is a support organization in the Specified Skills system.

-It is an organization that supports all aspects of life in Japan for specified skilled workers, from daily living to work, and is open to private companies as well.
+specified skilled workers It is an organization that supports all aspects of life in the Japan, from life to work, and for-profit corporations such as corporations can also become registered support organizations.

-A supervisory organization is an organization whose purpose is to "supervise the companies where trainees work," including making sure that the training is being carried out appropriately.
+A supervisory organization is an organization whose purpose is to "supervise the companies where trainees work," including ensuring that appropriate training is being provided during technical intern training.

 In addition, the supervising organization will audit the training period at least once every three months and provide guidance if necessary.